Nara Lokesh: Early political career

 Lokesh started his political career in TDP.
 In 2014, Lokesh became TDP's general secretary, a member of the Politburo, the highest decision-making body of the party.
 He managed the party, interacted with party workers and citizens, and helped set the party policies and strategy.
 He claimed in January 2013 that Rahul Gandhi and the Congress party derived the Direct Benefit Transfer System from a TDP proposal submitted to the central government.
 He was first elected as the Member of Legislative Council in 2017.
-Though he never won a direct election, he held several key positions in both party and state of Andhra Pradesh.
+Before winning the 2024 Assembly election, he had not won a direct election, though he held several key positions in both the party and the state of Andhra Pradesh.
 His father N. Chandrababu Naidu, Chief minister of Andhra Pradesh made appointed him as a cabinet minister for IT, Panchayati Raj and Rural development in 2017 through.
 In 2019, he unsuccessfully contested from the Mangalagiri constituency narrowly losing by a margin of 5,337 votes to Alla Ramakrishna Reddy, a close aide of Y. S. Jagan Mohan Reddy.

 Lokesh is credited with successfully managing the TDP party's membership drive that added five million members.
 The digital technology used by the onboarding team – tablets, live data feeds and a real-time dashboard – was the first such use for enrolling and managing party members in the country.